OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 - Use Xposed to hook into `java.security` package, then hook into `java.security.Security` with the method `getProviders` with no arguments.
 The return value is an Array of `Provider`.
 - Check if the first provider is `GmsCore_OpenSSL`.

---- {TODO: ADD ANDROID NATIVE DYNAMIC ANALYSIS}

 #### Remediation
 To make sure that the application is using a patched security provider, the application needs to use the `ProviderInstaller` class which comes with the Google Play services.
 The Google Play Services can be installed as a dependency in the build.gradle file by adding `compile 'com.google.android.gms:play-services-gcm:x.y.z'` (where x.y.z is a version number) in the dependencies block.
 Next, the `ProviderInstaller` needs to be called as early as possible by a component of the application.
-Here are two adjusted examples from google on how this could work.
-In both cases, the developer needs to handle the exceptions propperly and it might be wise to report to the backend when the application is working with an unpatched security provider.
+Here are two adjusted examples from Google on how this could work.
+In both cases, the developer needs to handle the exceptions properly and it might be wise to report to the backend when the application is working with an unpatched security provider.
 The first example shows how to do the installation synchronously, the second example shows how to do it asynchronously.

 ```java
 //this is a syncadapter that runs in the background, so you can run the synchronous patching.